About

 Coach Klay

 Hey, I’m Klay.
 I learned how the pieces moved when I was 17.
-Since then, I’ve played in over-the-board (OTB) tournaments, competed for the University of Houston, and had the amazing opportunity to teach chess at Annunciation Orthodox and Awty International private schools.
-I’ve held summer camps, taught 10+ private students, and now am forced to teach all of my little cousins.
+Since then, I’ve played in several over-the-board (OTB) tournaments, competed for the University of Houston, hit 2100+ on Chess.com (99.9th percentile), and taught chess for 2+ years at the Annunciation Orthodox School and the Awty International School.
+I’ve held summer camps, privately coached 10+ students, and am now forced to teach all of my little cousins.

-I’m a lifelong student of the game with a white belt mentality.
-I play casually around Houston, frequenting Penny Whistle Pub, Slowpokes, and Brewingz.
-I’m a disciple of the Hellfire Chess Club, and I live to spread the flames.
+I’m a lifelong student of the game with a white belt mentality, an active player in the Houston chess community, and a disciple of the Hellfire Chess Club who lives to spread the flames.

 Coaching

-I strive to accelerate my students’ journey of reaching a proficient chess level (~1200 USCF).
-Being “good” is subjective, but being competent in an area while also reaping its benefits is a winning endgame.
+I accelerate my students’ progress and help them reach a proficient level (~1200 USCF).
+“Good” is subjective.
+But being “competent” while also reaping all the benefits is just a winning endgame.

 Chess augments a child’s cognition, analytical thinking skills, critical thinking skills, and so much more¹.
 I use the game as a medium to teach discipline, emotional control, sportsmanship, and self-accountability.
 My students understand that chess is hard.
 But chess is also fun.